 Babka is a Middle-Eastern restaurant in Budapest named after the Ashkenazi Jewish bready cake originating in Eastern Europe.
 Perhaps the restaurant's moniker is a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
-Babka has a cozy and dimly lit interior — complete with vintage furnishings and hardwood floors — that will make you want to enter.
+The snug, dimly lit interior — complete with vintage furnishings and hardwood floors — will make you want to enter.

-They also serve Hungarian wines, beers, and bespoke cocktails.
-Thanks to the location and the inviting interior, Babka could become a perfect neighborhood restaurant, but the kitchen has room to improve.
+There's also Hungarian wines, beers, and bespoke cocktails.
+Thanks to a prime location and inviting interior, Babka could become a perfect neighborhood restaurant, but the kitchen has room to improve currently.